melezhik/sparky/README.md

 nohup cro run &
 ```

 `SPARKY_API_TOKEN` should be any random string.

+Apparently one can have many Sparky servers logically combined into a cluster, and
+all servers within a group can run remote jobs on each other, the only requirement
+is they all have to share the same `SPARKY_API_TOKEN`

-For now, only `http` protocol is supported
+For now, only `http` protocol is supported for cluster jobs URLs.
-for cluster jobs.

 # Sparky plugins